Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 How much does the WINS Academy programme cost?

 Each module costs 425 euros.
+A package consisting of the Foundation Module and one elective costs 850 euros.
 One complete programme package includes:

 Are scholarships available?

-Scholarships are available for selected participants who come from certain countries and who have specific responsibilities for nuclear security related to the certification programme.
+Yes, for selected participants who come from certain countries and have specific responsibilities for nuclear security related to the certification programme.
 (Note that the selection of eligible participants is entirely at WINS’ discretion and that only WINS members are eligible to apply.)

 What are the benefits of WINS certification?